Scar removal in Perth is a specialised procedure performed by Perth Specialist Plastic Surgeon Dr David Colbert.

 Remain unsightly despite optimal non-surgical treatment.

-Scar revision surgery involves assessing the history of the scar, including how it was caused, how it healed, and whether there is a family or personal history of other abnormal scars.
+Scar removal surgery in Perth involves assessing the history of the scar, including how it was formed, how it healed, and if there’s a history of other abnormal scars.

 There are a variety of non-surgical and surgical techniques that can be used to help improve the appearance of scars.